Welcome to Comfort Finders

-Hospice Care Providers and Skilled Nursing Facilities
+Hospice Care Providers, Skilled Nursing Facilities & Caregiver Resources

 Comfort Finders is your one stop source for locating senior care facilities.
 Whether you’re in need of a local hospice or palliative care provider, a nursing home or skilled nursing facility, or an assisted living facility, we’ve got you covered.
+We also serve as an information resource for caregivers.
+A place for family caregivers to get some helpful advice and support with their role as primary caregiver.

 Hospice care involves a team-oriented approach of providing expert medical care, pain management, and emotional and spiritual support resources for people who have been diagnosed as terminally ill.
 Hospice care may be considered for anyone doctors believe to have a life expectancy of less than six months.
 Usually at the point of needing hospice, active treatment aimed at recovery stops and hospice care is initiated.
 Hospice care focuses on producing the best possible quality of life in the patient’s remaining time.
 Generally, this care is provided in the patient’s home or at a hospice facility.
 Some hospices also offer services in nursing homes, long-term care facilities, or hospitals.